|

 You have just been invited to join the Order of the Laurel in Caid.
 You

-how to proceed.
-This booklet is an introduction to the decisions you need
+uncertain how to proceed.
+This booklet is an introduction to the

-to make before your elevation, and a taste of what will happen afterwards.
+decisions you need to make before your elevation, and a taste of what

 If you have any questions, call, write, or e-mail either a Companion of